pgbouncer/pgbouncer/doc/config.md

     Username is then taken from CommonName field from certificate.

 md5
-:   Use MD5-based password check. `auth_file` may contain both MD5-encrypted
-    or plain-text passwords.
-This is the default authentication method.
+:   Use MD5-based password check.
+This is the default authentication
+    method.  `auth_file` may contain both MD5-encrypted or plain-text passwords.
+If `md5` is configured and a user has a SCRAM secret, then SCRAM authentication is used automatically instead.

+scram-sha-256
+:   Use password check with SCRAM-SHA-256.  `auth_file` has to contain
+    SCRAM secrets or plain-text passwords.
+Note that SCRAM secrets can only be used for verifying the password of a client but not for logging into a server.
+To be able to use SCRAM on server connections, use plain-text passwords.

 plain
 :   Clear-text password is sent over wire.
 Deprecated.